devaraj-s/dev-graphql-doc/peopleapi/query.md

 # PeopleAPI
-Graph based API to get People or Employee information, including their relationships like line managers, reporting line and office location.
+Graph based API to get People or Employee information, including their relationships like line managers, reporting line & office location.
 You can use an Employee query if employee id is known or use a Search query to look up an Employee.

 **employees** (`ids`: [[String]](scalar#string), `dataSet`: [DataSet](enum#dataset)) : [[Employee]](object#employee)